vlladin/cohort-six/projects/grandine_beacon_zkVMs_snarkification.md

 State Transition Function is very computationally heavy, so when choosing a zkVM we need to be carefull to pick one.
 At present, proposed zkVMs include:

 * [OpenVM](https://github.com/openvm-org/openvm) - "no-CPU" architecture adaption, continuation + recursion support, production-ready.
-Grandine integration with OpenVM is going to be handled by OpenVM core team, as confirmed by Saulius.
+Grandine integration with OpenVM is going to be handled by OpenVM core team.

-* [Zisk](https://github.com/0xPolygonHermez/zisk) - RISC-V architecture, continuation support, massive parallelism via minimal trace
+* [Zisk](https://github.com/0xPolygonHermez/zisk) - RISC-V architecture, continuation support, massive parallelism via minimal trace - assigned to Aman

 Performance Considerations before choosing a zkVM:
 * Recursive proving / Proof aggregation